jkundycki/dsc-mod-2-project-v2-1-online-ds-ft-120919/README.md

 3. MULTICOLINEARITY: There is little to no multicolinearity in the data.
 4. HOMOSCEDASTICITY: Residuals must be equal across the regression line.

-My model did not meet any of these assumptions except maybe multicolinearity so there is a lot of room for improvement.
+My model did not meet any of these assumptions so there is a lot of room for improvement.
 Some things that were positive about my model were that all of the features I selected were significantly significant to determining price.
-The R-squared statistic also was close to 92% which makes my model a decent predictor for price.
+The R-squared statistic also was close to 91% which makes my model a decent predictor for price.